trailofbits/nyc-infosec/CONTRIBUTING.md

-## General

-* All entries are listed in alphabetical order
+Within each category, entries are listed in alphabetical order.

-## Events

-* Meetups must have had at least two recent meetings
-* Conferences must be headquartered in NYC

-## Companies
+### Event Rules

+1. It's not a meetup unless it's had two or more meetings.
-* Companies must be headquartered in NYC
+2. Events must be headquartered and take place in NYC.

+### Company Rules

+1. If it's not founded or headquartered in NYC, it's a remote office.
-* Security Teams must include 2+ security engineers in an NYC office together
+2. It's not a team unless it has 2 or more security engineers in an office together.